rhaleblian/pirix/README.md

     make install

 Follow the same pattern for any of the other demos.
-The Toolchest has menu items to launch them.
+The Toolchest (well, the thing that must serve for it) has menu items to launch them.

 ## Does this hackamadoodle only work on the Pi?